 Yes, through a series of Executive Sessions, (meeting students face-to-face) you will have the opportunity to meet and network with the students in your cohort.
-Each course in the DNP includes an Executive Session on the first night only whereby students come together as a group. to network, review the syllabus, and meet other APNs.
+Each course in the DNP includes an Executive Session on the first night of class whereby students come together as a group to network, review the syllabus, and meet other APNs.
 The first session begins with the first online course.

 What are Executive Sessions?